edsu/iiif.io/source/api/presentation/2.1/index.md

     Other values _MAY_ be given, and if they are, they _MUST_ be URIs.

 navDate
 :   A date that the client can use when presenting the resource to the user in a time-based user interface, such as a calendar or timeline, for navigation purposes.
 The value _MUST_ be an xsd:dateTime literal in UTC, expressed in the form "YYYY-MM-DDThh:mm:ssZ".
 If the exact time is not known, then 00:00:00 _SHOULD_ be used.
 Similarly, the month or day _SHOULD_ be 01 if not known.
 There _MUST_ be at most one viewingDate associated with any given resource.
 More descriptive date ranges, intended for display directly to the user, _SHOULD_ be included in the `metadata` property for human.

     Usage:
     {: .usage}
-    * A collection or manifest resource _MAY_ have exactly one navigation date associated with it.
+    * A collection or manifest _MAY_ have exactly one navigation date associated with it.

 ####  4.4.
 Linking Properties